lijin118/ATM/README.md

-# ATM implemneted in PyTorch
+# ATM implemented in PyTorch

 ## Prerequisites
 - PyTorch >= 1.0.0 (with suitable CUDA and CuDNN version)